Caring for Wildlife in Western Australia

-If a native wild animal or bird is brought in we will give it the initial treatment and if it needs ongoing care we will pass it on to Native Arc who will look after it till they can safely release it again.
+If a native wild animal or bird is brought in, we will give it the initial treatment, and if it needs ongoing care, we will pass it on to Native Arc who will look after it till they can safely rerelease it.

 If you find an injured wild animal, please keep in mind that it will find human contact severely stressful.
 Try and keep the animal in a dark, well-ventilated container or cover it with a towel or blanket.
 Be aware they do bite and scratch when they are scared.
 Most injured wildlife will be dehydrated to some degree by the time you find it.
 If there is any delay in taking it to the vet, try and give some water with a syringe or spoon and keep the animal warm.

 If the animal is not badly injured, you can take it directly to Native Arc on 60 Hope Road Bibra Lake.

 Hilton Vet Hospital supports Project Numbat.
 You are welcome to give a donation to Project Numbat when you visit us again or visit them on their website.

 The numbat is under threat from habitat loss and introduced predators such as foxes and feral cats.
 With an estimated population of less than 1500 individuals, we need your help to protect the future of this unique marsupial.